Fyve-Labs/article-share/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the LGPL (Lesser General Public License).

+The LGPL allows developers to use, modify, and distribute the software, but it requires that any modifications to the original code be made available under the same license.
+This means that while you can link to the library in proprietary software, any changes to the LGPL-licensed code itself must be shared with the community.

 ## Credits

+- James Pratt @ Fyve.dev (prattatx)
 - Carl Du Plessis @ Fyve.dev (wynand5)